mgtools/HAPiID/README.md

    all the identified spectra during the profiling stage.

--x the extension of the protein sequences used, (should be the same as the one specified as the -e parameter for the script [makeProfilingDatabase_proteomes.sh](scripts/makeProfilingDatabase_proteomes.sh), or should be set .fasta.FGS.faa if the script [makeProfilingDatabase_genomes.sh](scripts/makeProfilingDatabase_genomes.sh) were used for reference database construction).
+-x the extension of the protein sequences used, (should be the same as the one specified as the -e parameter for the script "makeProfilingDatabase_proteomes.sh", or should be set .fasta.FGS.faa if the script "makeProfilingDatabase_genomes.sh"] were used for reference database construction).
 ```